Stade Rennais Football Club

 Stade Rennais F.C. is one of France’s oldest football clubs.
 Formed in 1901 and acquired by Artémis in 1998, it regularly ranks in the Top 5 clubs of the French Ligue 1 premiership.

-The Club is also famous for its well-regarded training centre, which is rated as one the best in Europe.
-The creation of the Red and Black Academy, which includes the Football College, the Training Centre and the Amateur Section, makes Stade Rennais F.C. one of the most advanced clubs in terms of player training.
-In fact, many members of its current squad were trained here.
+The Club is also famous for its reputed Training Centre, which is one the best in Europe.
+Many members of the current squad of Stade Rennais were trained in this center.
+Moreover Stade Rennais has set up the Red and Black Academy, which includes the Football College, the Training Centre and the Amateur Section, offering a wide range of training programs.

 The Red and Black stadium - remodelled and renamed Roazhon Park in 2015 - is the largest in western France.